SocietySociety

 Denka Group Sustainable Procurement Basic Policy

-The Denka Group respects internationally recognized standards and conducts procurement operations in accordance with applicable laws and regulations as well as corporate ethics.
+The Denka Group respects internationally recognized standards and conducts procurement operations in compliance with applicable laws and regulations as well as corporate ethics.

 When procuring raw materials, equipment, and construction services, the Denka Group comprehensively takes into consideration quality, price, and delivery time as well as its business partners’ technical capabilities, supply stabilities, and measures its business partners take to address social issues including human rights problems and environmental preservation including climate change.

-The Denka Group sincerely treats its business partners as important partners in carrying out its business and strives to establish mutual understanding and build relationships of trust through fair transactions.
+The Denka Group sincerely treats its business partners as important partners in carrying out its business and strives to build mutual understanding and trust through fair transactions.

-The Denka Group respects human rights and does not engage in any discrimination on the basis of gender, age, nationality, ethnicity, race, origin, religion, belief, disability, sexual orientation, or gender identity.
-All child labors and forced labors are prohibited, and the Denka Group strives to improve workplace environments, safety, and health, and respects the freedom of association and right to collective bargaining of employees.
-Furthermore, the Denka Group complies with the minimum wage laws and regulations of each country and region where it conducts business and strives to conduct procurement with consideration for the payment of living wages.
+The Denka Group respects human rights and does not engage in discrimination based on gender, age, nationality, ethnicity, race, place of origin, religion, belief, disability, sexual orientation, or gender identity.
+All child labor and forced labor is prohibited, and the Denka Group strives to improve workplace environments, health, and safety, and respects the freedom of association and right to collective bargaining of employees.
+Furthermore, the Denka Group complies with the minimum wage laws and regulations of countries and regions where it operates and strives to conduct procurement with consideration for the payment of living wages.

 The Denka Group recognizes that consciousness for global environmental issues including climate change is an important matter and conducts procurement with consideration for curtailing environmental impact including reducing energy use, cutting greenhouse gas emissions, protecting water and biodiversity, conserving and recycling resources, and reducing waste.